 “Savannah has been through more than anyone should ever have to go through.
 It was heartbreaking to find out that she was diagnosed with ALL on her 8th birthday”… “She has been forced to endure multiple rounds of chemotherapy, weekly lumbar punctures, countless nights in the hospital, and a bout with pneumonia.
 But through it all, my sweet daughter has been brave.
 She is the bravest person I know.”

 Savannah’s heartfelt wish was granted just in time to celebrate Mother’s Day weekend.
 Her special day began with a knock on the door at her home in Pacific, MO.
 Upon answering, Savannah realized that this knock was for her.
 It was her very own chauffeur, from Best Transportation.
 He explained that he was there to transport her in style – in her very own pearl white limousine – to Mercy Hospital St. Louis, the same hospital where she receives treatment for her leukemia.

-But the fun didn’t stop there.
+The fun didn’t stop there.
 To make this day extra special, long-time Make-A-Wish Missouri supporters, Schnucks Markets, surprised Savannah with a cooking class at their Des Peres, MO location.
 Cooking instructors led Savannah and her family through a “hands-on” cooking class where she was taught how to prepare meals for her new baby.
 Once Savannah mastered the art of cooking, she assisted in preparing lunch for her family and friends.
-The caring staff at Schnucks then surprised Savannah with a gift card, so that she could purchase some of her favorite food to take home with her, and a beautiful birthday cake for Harmony.
+The caring Schnucks staff then surprised her with a beautiful birthday cake for "baby" Harmony, as well as a gift card so Savannah could purchase some of her favorite foods to take home.

 Afterward, Savannah was swept away again in her private limousine, this time headed for the Magic House.
 After a brief photo-op, Savannah and her bundle of joy headed inside for an afternoon of mother/daughter fun.